PrincetonUniversity/advanced-command-line/01_tmux/README.md

 ## Scrolling, copying, pasting
-Since we haven't run any commands that print a lot of output, you may not have encountered a very common use case.
+Since we haven't run any commands that print a lot of output, you may not have encountered a very common need: looking at long or old outputs.

 ### EXERCISE
  - Create a window with a left-right split pane.